-Policy DM13 - Masterplans
+Policy DM1314 - Masterplans

 In the interests of sustainable development and in order to secure long term benefits for the District, when proposals come forward on sites occupied by major landowners/users, the local planning authority will seek to ensure that these form part of a long term masterplan for the site or the owners' contiguous land holdings.
-Masterplans will also be sought in relation to proposals on large development sites in multiple ownerships.
+Masterplans will also be sought in relation to proposals on large development sites in multiple ownerships (excluding sites allocated by this Plan unless a masterplan is required by the relevant allocation policy).